-- With the addition of Toranomon Hills Station Tower following Toranomon Hills Mori Tower (completed in 2014), Toranomon Hills Business Tower (completed in 2020), and Toranomon Hills Residential Tower (completed in 2022), the Toranomon Hills area will expand to a total area of approx. 7.5 ha and a total floor area of approx. 800,000 m2.
-It is becoming an urban complex that integrates road, rail, and other transportation infrastructure, evolving and expanding into a true "International new urban center and a global business hub" with an impact comparable to that of Roppongi Hills. - Toranomon Hills Station Tower is a 49-story, approx. 266 m super high-rise tower.
-The top floors will contain an extensive mixed-use facility with a forum for wide-ranging value creation activities and business events, a gallery and restaurants, forming a hub for new business and innovation to the world.
+- With the addition of Toranomon Hills Station Tower following Toranomon Hills Mori Tower (completed in 2014), Toranomon Hills Business Tower (completed in 2020), and Toranomon Hills Residential Tower (completed in 2022), the Toranomon Hills will expand to a total area of approx. 7.5 ha and a total floor area of approx. 790,000 m2.
+It is becoming an urban complex that integrates road, rail, and other transportation infrastructure, evolving and expanding into a true "International new urban center and a global business hub" with an impact comparable to that of Roppongi Hills. - Toranomon Hills Station Tower is a 49-story, approx. 266 m super-high-rise mixed-use tower with world-class offices on approx. 3,306m2 floor plates, retail facilities that support the lives of sophisticated global decision makers, and hotels that are making their Tokyo debut.
+In addition, TOKYO NODE, an interactive communication base with halls, galleries, an infinity pool, restaurants, and other facilities, is opening on the top floors, forming a hub for bringing innovation to the world.

-Development around MHR's properties
+Development around MHR's properties (Azabudai Hills: Opening on November 24, 2023)

-(Toranomon-Azabudai Project: projected completion 2023)

-- The core concept of the "Toranomon-Azabudai Project" is a "Modern Urban Village," a unique neighborhood that will combine the sophistication of a megalopolis with the intimacy of a small village.
+- Embracing the core concept of "Modern Urban Village", Azabudai Hills is set to become a "Green & Wellness" community, where people live harmoniously with nature and lead healthy and fulfilling lives.
 It will be an completely new city like no other in the world.
-It will cover an area of approx. 8.1 ha and will feature extensive landscaping totaling approx. 2.4 ha including an approx. 6,000 m2 central square. - Large central square of approx. 6,000 m2 is set in the center of the city and various city functions such as offices, residences, hotel, an international school, retail facilities and cultural facilities will be tightly integrated. - Total floor area will be approx. 861,500 m2, with approx. 213,900 m2 of office space, approx. 1,400 residential units.
-Approx. 20,000 office workers and 25-30 million people per year are expected to visit. - The A district will soar 64 stories and approx. 330m in height.
-Offices in the A district, the West Tower and Podium Building will encourage free and creative work.
+It will cover an area of approx. 8.1 ha and will feature extensive landscaping totaling approx. 2.4 ha including an approx. 6,000 m2 central square. - Large central square of approx. 6,000 m2 is set in the center of the city and various city functions such as offices, residences, hotel, an international school, retail facilities and cultural facilities will be tightly integrated. - Total floor area will be approx. 861,700 m2, with approx. 214,500 m2 of office space, approx. 1,400 residential units.
+Approx. 20,000 office workers and approx. 30 million people per year are expected to visit. - Mori JP Tower will soar 64 stories and approx. 330m in height.
+Offices in Mori JP Tower, the Residence B and the Garden Plaza B will encourage free and creative work.